 - myth number two: heavy buyers matter, light buyers don’t

 That is false too.
 A customer base is like a long tail, with few repeat buyers and a vast majority of light or very light buyers; but the sheer mass of the latter makes their category very important in fact.
 These people are those which brands must convince over and over again if they want to succeed.

 - myth number three: targeting works

 That one is really puzzling I must admit.
 Sharp points out that despite marketers’ efforts in trying to “differentiate” through targeting, brands end up sharing “normal-looking” customer bases and those customer bases are supposed to be interchangeable.
 This is – once again – said to apply across all categories and countries.
 Yet, luxury products, for instance, cannot be afforded by all.
-Sharp’s point is that segmentation within a subcategory doesn’t exist.
+Sharp’s point is that Market segmentation is as important in B2B as in B2C.
+Strictly speaking, segmenting means dividing o... within a subcategory doesn’t exist.
 It may exist between subcategories, however.
 This item would, however, in my mind, require further investigation.